adem-dugalic/Resume/README.md

 # Resume
 Web App class project

-index1 is only html
+index1 is only html,
-index2 is html + some css
+index2 is html + some css,
 index is current version with more css and html